 Shakshuka is a delicious, savory dish that can be enjoyed for breakfast, lunch, or dinner!
-This easy recipe includes poached eggs, rich tomato sauce, and fresh cilantro.
+This easy shakshuka recipe includes poached eggs, rich tomato sauce, and fresh cilantro.

 When we are looking to switch up our meal rotation, we always try to incorporate recipes from other countries!
 We love to make dishes from all over the globe!
-This recipe hails from Israel, but some of our other favorites are Italian, Mexican, Asian, and Greek.
+This recipe hails from Israel, but some of our other favorites are Italian, Mexican, Asian, and Hawaiian.

-What is in Shakshuka?
+What Ingredients are in Shakshuka?

-- Tomato Sauce: This recipe starts with a savory tomato sauce base.
+- Tomato Sauce: This recipe starts with a savory or spicy tomato sauce base.
 First you saute peppers, onion, and garlic in olive oil until they are very soft.
 Then, add diced or crushed tomatoes and spices.

 - Spice Mix: Shakshuka features a unique blend of spices.
 After you add the tomatoes to the sauce, add paprika, cumin, cayenne, and nutmeg.
 Next, simmer for 20 minutes to allow the flavors time to mingle.

-- Eggs: Next comes the eggs.
+- Large Eggs: Next comes the eggs.
 Make little wells in the tomato sauce and then crack the eggs into the wells.
 Next, sprinkle the eggs with a little salt.
 Cook until the egg whites set up, but yolk is still soft.

 - Fresh Cilantro: After the eggs finish cooking, sprinkle the whole dish with fresh cilantro.
 This adds a brightness to the dish that you won’t want to miss!